Brussel Sprout Kimchi Fermentation

 - Slice the brussel sprouts in half lengthwise

-- Cut the daikon into disks,approx 1/8″ thick.
-If you daikon is particularly fat, cut in half lengthwise first
+- Cut the daikon into disks approx ⅛" thick.
+If your diakon is particularly fat then cut lengthwise in half or quarters first

-- Dissolve the salt into the water to make a brine
+- Dissolve the sea salt in the water to make a brine

-- Place the brussel sprouts and daikon into the brine and let it soak for a few hours or overnight if you prefer.
-Do your best to compress the veggies to get as much of them under the liquid as possible.
+- Place the brussel sprouts and diakon in the brine and leave for a few hours or overnight if you prefer.
+Do your best to compress the veggies to keep them under the brine if possible.

 - Drain the brine and reserve it for later